MikolajKwietko/react-website/README.md

 ## How to run
 1. Open terminal
 2. Go to website main directory
+3. Run npm install command
-3. Run npm start command
+4. Run npm start command
-4. App should open in new browser window on http://localhost:8080
+5. App should open in new browser window on http://localhost:8080

 ## Used in project
 - React 18